Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-Figure~\ref{forward} depicts the numerical solution at the mesh size $h = 1/16$ and $h = 1/128$.
-It can be \mm{observed} that with a sufficiently fine mesh, the numerical solution recovers the exact solution very accurately.
-Table~\ref{conv} records the error at different mesh size $h$ and computes the convergence rate. \mm{It is noted that the weak Galerkin method is of optimal order of convergence, i.e., quadratic convergence, in error of both potential $u$ and electrode voltage $U$, which verifies our theoretical results.}
+Figure~\ref{forward} depicts the numerical solutions $u_h$ to the WG algorithm \ref{algo1} with the triangulations of mesh size $h = 1/16$ and $h = 1/64$.
+Since there is no close formula for the analytical solution to this model problem \eqref{contieqn}, we take the numerical solution with mesh size $h=1/128$ as the reference solution.
+Table~\ref{conv} records the error at different mesh size $h$ and the convergence rate.
+It is noted that the convergence rate of the WG algorithm is at least $O(h)$ in error of both potential $u$ and electrode voltage $U$, which verifies our theoretical results.